G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring.md

 - ✅ Ran comprehensive tests to verify optimizations (all tests passing)
 - ✅ Created SceneAudioControls component to handle audio playback UI
 - ✅ Implemented SceneActions component for scene management actions
+- ✅ Created audio-utils.ts with fetchStoredAudio and cleanupAudioUrl functions
+- ✅ Integrated fetchStoredAudio into SceneContainer with proper error handling
+- ✅ Fixed type issues in audio utilities to match API expectations
+- ✅ Verified all tests passing with utility integration (10/10 tests)
+- ✅ Resolved linter errors in audio utilities implementation
+- ✅ Aligned type structures between SceneComponent and utility functions

 ### Current Focus:
-- Completing extraction of remaining functionality from SceneComponent to SceneContainer
+- Finalizing the comprehensive extraction of audio functionality
-- Finalizing integration of all extracted components
-- Ensuring all tests pass with the new component structure
+- Completing the SceneAudioControls component integration
+- Creating the final wrapper for SceneComponent to use SceneContainer
-- Resolving linter warnings and improving type safety
+- Ensuring proper type safety across all components
+- Maintaining test coverage during the final integration phase

 ### Next Steps:
 1. Extract remaining functionality from SceneComponent.tsx:
-   - Move the fetchStoredAudio logic to SceneContainer
+   - ✅ Move the fetchStoredAudio logic to SceneContainer
-   - Extract the createAudioBlobUrl and base64ToBlob utility functions
+   - ✅ Extract the audio utilities to dedicated utility files
    - Move the audio playback speed controls to SceneAudioControls
    - Finalize voice settings integration with proper state management
    - Remove any duplicate code between SceneComponent and SceneContainer